Hospice and Holistic Therapies

-What could soothe the mind, body and spirit more than the comfort of having your hands and feet rubbed, or breathing in the sweet pungent scent of lavender, or the quiet presence of a gentle Reiki master?
-In hospice, symptoms are often treated with medication or clinical therapies, but holistic therapies are being used more and more to bring a higher quality of life to patients and to enhance patient-centered care.
+In hospice, symptoms are often treated with medication or clinical therapies, but holistic therapies are often used to bring a higher quality of life to patients and enhance patient-centered care.

 In Japanese, the word “Rei” means universal life and the word “Ki” means energy.
 Reiki therapy is based on the idea that all life has an energy field that flows through and around it.
-When this energy is low a person can feel unwell, depressed or get sick.
-Reiki therapy improves the flow of energy to create feelings of peace, security and well-being as well as supports the body’s natural ability to heal.
+When this energy is low, a person can feel unwell or depressed.
+Reiki therapy improves the flow of energy to create feelings of peace, security and well-being.

 The National Institutes of Health classifies Reiki as a biofield therapy.
 A biofield is the invisible energy field, often called an aura, which surrounds each of us to a depth of several inches.
 Reiki practitioners place their hands on or above the body within this biofield to increase energy flow.